Irish War of Independence: Martial law

 The British increased the use of force; reluctant to deploy the regular British Army into the country in greater numbers, they set up two auxiliary police units to reinforce the RIC.
 The first of these, quickly nicknamed as the Black and Tans, were seven thousand strong and mainly ex-British soldiers demobilised after World War I. Deployed to Ireland in March 1920, most came from English and Scottish cities.
 While officially they were part of the RIC, in reality they were a paramilitary force.
 After their deployment in March 1920, they rapidly gained a reputation for drunkenness and poor discipline.
 The wartime experience of most Black and Tans did not suit them for police duties and their violent behavior antagonised many previously neutral civilians.

 In response to and retaliation for IRA actions, in the summer of 1920, the Tans burned and sacked numerous small towns throughout Ireland, including Balbriggan, Trim, Templemore and others.
+In other acts of reprisal, between April and August 1920 over 100 mills, creameries and other economic targets were destroyed or burned.

 In July 1920, another quasi-military police body, the Auxiliaries, consisting of 2,215 former British army officers, arrived in Ireland.
 The Auxiliaries had a reputation just as bad as the Tans for their mistreatment of the civilian population but tended to be more effective and more willing to take on the IRA.
 The policy of reprisals, which involved public denunciation or denial and private approval, was famously satirised by Lord Hugh Cecil when he said: "It seems to be agreed that there is no such thing as reprisals but they are having a good effect."

 On 9 August 1920, the British Parliament passed the Restoration of Order in Ireland Act.
 It replaced the trial by jury by courts-martial by regulation for those areas where IRA activity was prevalent.

 On 10 December 1920, martial law was proclaimed in Counties Cork, Kerry, Limerick and Tipperary in Munster; in January 1921 martial law was extended to the rest of Munster in Counties Clare and Waterford, as well as counties Kilkenny and Wexford in Leinster.

 It also suspended all coroners' courts because of the large number of warrants served on members of the British forces and replaced them with "military courts of enquiry".
 The powers of military courts-martial were extended to cover the whole population and were empowered to use the death penalty and internment without trial; Government payments to local governments in Sinn Féin hands were suspended.
 This act has been interpreted by historians as a choice by Prime Minister David Lloyd George to put down the rebellion in Ireland rather than negotiate with the republican leadership.
 As a result, violence escalated steadily from that summer and sharply after November 1920 until July 1921.
 It was in this period that a mutiny broke out among the Connaught Rangers, stationed in India.
 Two were killed whilst trying to storm an armoury and one was later executed.